alexey-larionov/aws-1/README.md

 - Some other AWS-specific preparatios are also assumed (security groups, zones etc)

 Pipeline steps sofar:
-(i) creates an EFS that will be used for shared data storage between different EC2 instances (ii) mounts it to the "head-node" EC2
+- creates an EFS that will be used for shared data storage between different EC2 instances
+- mounts it to the "head-node" EC2
-(iii) copies source data from remorte NAS to EFS
+- copies source data from remorte NAS to EFS
-(iv) launches a separate "compute-node" EC2 instances for each sample (for the embarassingly parallel steps) (v) mounts EFS to each of the "compute-node" EC2 instances (vi) performs QC and trimming of fasq files, runs alignment (BWA-mem + postalt, b38), does some BAM-files QC and processing (Picard metrics, sorting, removing PCR duplicates etc)
+- launches a separate "compute-node" EC2 instances for each sample (for the embarassingly parallel steps)
+- mounts EFS to each of the "compute-node" EC2 instances
+- performs QC and trimming of fasq files, runs alignment (BWA-mem + postalt, b38), does some BAM-files QC and processing (Picard metrics, sorting, removing PCR duplicates etc)

 This repository is intended for the author's pesonal use.
 Version 03.17